Ways to Get Involved in Social Justice Activities at BVUUF

 Emergency Family Assistance Association (EFFA)

-Our Fellowship (pre-pandemic) had regular collections for half-plate donations, food, supplies, furniture, toiletries, diapers and other requests.
+Our Fellowship has regular collections for half-plate donations, food, supplies, furniture, toiletries, diapers and other requests.
 Contact firstname.lastname@example.org

 Collection drive in December for new and gently used gifts to be distributed to families in Boulder.